edbennett/plymouth-talk-20241106/slides/slides.md

 e.g. has a chemical potential, the problem is harder.)
-And we can't put Grassman variables into a computer, so we have to integrte out the fermion fields, so the state of the system is just the gauge field, which sits on the links between adjacent sites.
+And we can't put Grassman variables into a computer, so we have to integrate out the fermion fields, so the state of the system is just the gauge field, which sits on the links between adjacent sites.